Death of Anastasio Hernández-Rojas

 Anastacio Hernández came to the United States when he was 15, lived there until he was 42 years old as an undocumented immigrant.
 He had five children with his common-law wife, María Puga.
 He was deported to Mexico following an arrest in May 2010 by the San Diego Police, for attempting to "shoplift steak and tequila from a grocery store."
 During a failed attempt to reunite with his family in San Diego later in the same year, Hernández was caught by border agents at the San Ysidro Port of Entry.
 According to an investigation by the U.S. Justice Department, during the apprehension, Hernández-Rojas began grappling with the two U.S. Border Patrol agents who apprehended him once they removed his handcuffs; Hernández-Rojas then resisted their attempts to restrain him.
 Two Immigrants and Customs Enforcement Agents, as well as another U.S. Border Patrol Agent joined the resultant struggle and struck Hernández-Rojas several times with their batons.
 Once re-secured in handcuffs, Hernández-Rojas continued to struggle and kick at the arresting agents.

 Once a transport vehicle arrived to take Hernández-Rojas back to the station, since he was then under arrest, being no longer eligible for voluntary re-entry to the United States due to his resistance towards apprehending agents, Hernández-Rojas again physically resisted the agents and kicked at them as they attempted to place him into the transport vehicle; more Customs and Border Protection officers responded to the scene, one of whom shocked Hernández-Rojas with a taser.
-During transport, Hernández-Rojas' breathing slowed and he became unresponsive.
+During transport, Hernández-Rojas' breathing slowed, and he became unresponsive.
 The officers administered CPR until medical personnel arrived at the scene.
 Hernandez-Rojas was pronounced dead two days later after being removed from life support.
 Witnesses filmed agents who handcuffed Hernández, broke five of his ribs, and damaged his spine.
 One of the bystanders, Ashley Young, hid the video card in her pocket when the border police approached the crowd demanding the recordings.
 Seven years after the incident, the agents had not been disciplined or fired.
 In February 2017, the United States settled a million-dollar lawsuit with Puga and her children, who were represented by attorney Eugene Iredale.
+Also, notably, David Benjamin Oppenheimer filed an amicus curiae brief to the Inter-American Commission on Human Rights regarding the case.